rayytsn9/market-dynamics/README.md

 The output of this pipeline is **not** a trading signal or price prediction.

-Instead, VOLTES estimates the current macro market regime and its transition dynamics.
+Instead, market-dynamics estimates the current macro market regime and its transition dynamics.

 ---